the-sohil-khan/World-Indicators-Analysis/README.md

-# World Indicator Analysis – API Live Integration Dashboard
+# 🌍 World Indicator Analysis API Live Integration Dashboard

-This project focuses on building a live, automated, and interactive dashboard for analyzing global socio-economic indicators using Python and Power BI.
+ #### This project focuses on building a live, automated, and interactive dashboard for analyzing global socio-economic indicators using Python and Power BI.
-The dashboard is powered by a publicly available global API that is regularly updated.
-A Python-based data pipeline automatically extracts, cleans, and processes the data, which is then directly connected to Power BI via a live data connection.
-As new data becomes available, the dashboard refreshes automatically—no manual downloads or refresh actions are required.

-# 🌍 World Indicator Analysis
 ### 📌 Project Overview

 This project focuses on building a **live, automated, and interactive dashboard** for analyzing global socio-economic indicators using **Python and Power BI**.